-- independently and impartially; - in a manner that respects human rights; and - in a manner that supports the proper and effective administration of justice;

-and that effective and efficient policing is dependent on securing the confidence, support and cooperation of local communities and engaging with those communities.
+- Independently and impartially; - In a manner that respects human rights; and - In a manner that supports the proper and effective administration of justice and that effective and efficient policing is dependent on securing the confidence, support and cooperation of local communities and engaging with those communities.

-Competition for the role of Superintendent
+Competition for the role of Chief Superintendent

-The Policing Authority intends to hold a selection competition with the purpose of appointing a person(s) to the rank of Superintendent in the Garda Síochána.
+The Policing Authority intends to hold a selection competition for the purpose of appointing a person(s) to the rank of Chief Superintendent in the Garda Síochána.
 Applications are invited from eligible applicants who wish to be considered for appointment to this rank.